burki169/StashClient/README.md

 A simple Atlassian Stash REST api client using RestSharp

 # Usage
-You can define your own RestClient to perforn the requests.
+You can define your own RestSharp.RestClient to perforn the requests.

 ```c#
 RestClient baseClient = ...